50/50 Sourdough Loaf Recipe

 Technique: Form dough into a round ball.
 Gently fold a section up and toward the center, then press it down.
 Rotate 90 degrees and continue folding the dough up and over itself.
 You can do 1-2 complete rotations.

 6. After the last stretch and fold, leave dough covered at room temperature until the dough has not quite doubled in size.
 (About a 30% increase).
 This is a crucial point to ensure you do not overproof!
+My bulk rise typically lasts 3 hours beginning with the first stretch and fold.

 Pre-shape the dough